 Facet joints are located behind and between the vertebrae in the human spine.
 These joints facilitate movement in the spine and throughout the body.
 Over time these joints wear out and can slip forward or backward, causing pain.
 If you have been experiencing pain from facet disease, contact our team of Minnesota spine surgeons to learn more about your treatment options!

-What is Facet Disease?
+What is Facet Disease of the Spine?

 Facet disease describes a wide variety of conditions affecting these joints.
 It can come in several forms: